Sley530/alx-higher_level_programming/0x05-python-exceptions/README.md

 # Python - Exceptions

 In this project, I learned handling errors and exceptions in Python with `try` and `except`.
-And I did this procject
+And I did this project